 Consider:

-• Girls have to exercise to burn off sins fat if they want the boys to look at them.
+sinsfat if they want the boys to look at them. - Life as a

 I could keep going, but I think I'm making my point here.
 Holly has always written about feminist and human issues, and by writing them as though in a dystopia, she's shining a very bright light on our real world.
 The line that keeps going around in my head (paraphrased as I don't have the book to hand) is: "My mother spent years telling 'oh, my darling, you could be so pretty'.
 She never once said 'oh, my darling, you could be so free' ."